-Q: My rear view mirror is attached to my windshield.
+Q: My rearview mirror is attached to my windshield.
 Will the technician attach it to the new windshield?

-Yes, our auto glass technicians will remove your rear view mirror and attach it to your new windshield.
+Yes, our auto glass technicians will remove your rearview mirror and attach it to your new windshield.

 Q: Can you confirm that the chip or crack will be invisible after the repair has been done?

 No. A windshield chip or crack repair is used to reduce further damage to your glass and to restore the structural stability of the vehicle.
 While each occurrence of damage is one-of-a-kind, with most successful repairs, a slight mark or imperfection where the impact took place is common.
-Most of the times, you should expect the cosmetic appearance of the patch to show some improvement as compared with the damage before the fix.
+Most of the time, you should expect the cosmetic appearance of the patch to show some improvement as compared with the damage before the fix.